mcf-rocha/swagger-graph/README.md

 ## How graphs look like?

 Blue nodes represent API resources.
 Dashed nodes are path parameters.
+Each Swagger API is presented with a clear gray background.

 Colors can be easily customized.

 ### Graph from one Swagger API